Abby Smith: Early life

-College
+College career

-University of Texas Longhorns 2012–2015

 Smith attended the University of Texas where she played for the Texas Longhorns from 2012 to 2015.
 During her freshman year, she was the starting goalkeeper in the last 12 matches of the season allowing 8 goals and making 34 saves.
 She set a new record for a Texas rookie goalkeeper for lowest goals-against average at 0.63 – last set in 2001 and tied the school record for shutouts by a freshman with seven.
 Smith's .810 save percentage ranked first in the Big 12 Conference and second in overall goals against average (GAA).
 Smith helped lead a defensive line that tied the regular season record for fewest goals allowed (five) in the Big 12 Conference.
 She was named the Soccer America Goalkeeper of the Week following a 1–0 shutout against Oklahoma State on October 5, 2012.

 During her sophomore season, Smith was the starting goalkeeper in all 20 matches and scored her first career goal.
 With a 12–6–2 overall record, she recorded a 0.78 goals-against average (GAA) and made 72 saves with eight shutouts.
 She was named Big 12 Conference Defensive Player of the Week on September 10 after helping defeat Samford University and Illinois State University as well as making a game-saving penalty kick stop in the 87th minute of one of the matches.
 She scored her first career goal off a 50-yard free kick.
 In 2014, Smith recorded nine shutouts tying the school record for the most in a single season.
 Her 24 career shutouts ranked second in school history.
 She was named to the All Big-12 Conference first team.
 Smith finished her junior season with a 0.92 GAA and her 98 saves ranked first in the Big 12 Conference.

 During her senior season, Smith was a national finalist for the 2015 Senior Class Award and was named to the All-Big 12 Conference First-Team Academic team.
 She was named ESPNW Player of the Week for week 9 on October 21, 2015 and Big 12 Defensive Player of the Week twice in October.
 Smith ranked first in the Big 12 Conference for total saves with 96 and saves-per-match with 5.33.
 Her 30th career shutout on October 30 set a new school career shutout record.
 She scored her third career goal (a game-winner) on a 90-plus-yard punt against the University of Miami.